 The flu virus is capable of changing form at a very rapid rate, resulting in different strains circulating in the community each flu season.
 The influenza virus changes from year-to-year, and any previous flu vaccination may no longer be effective.
 Each year the World Health Organisation (WHO) recommends which strain of the flu virus Australians should be immunised against to best protect themselves.
 Your immunity against the flu decreases over time, so it is important to be vaccinated against the new strains each year.

 Your immune system takes time to actively defend against the flu, but protection normally starts 2 weeks after being vaccinated and then is at full defence after about 6 weeks.
 This protection normally continues through for a full year.
-The best time to be vaccinated is in March to early May to allow for full protection during the peak flu season of July to September.
+The best time to be vaccinated is in mid- April to May to allow for full protection during the peak flu season of July to September.

 All medicines including vaccines, can have side effects, however, most of these side effects are minor.
 Common side effects following flu vaccination include soreness, redness, pain, fever and swelling at the injection site.
 These side effects are usually mild and resolve without any treatment within a few days.
 If you are concerned you should contact your local Wizard Pharmacist.